What is FDM Printing?

-What is Fused Deposition Modeling?
+What is FDM or Fused Deposition Modeling?

 Also known by its abbreviated term FDM, fused deposition modelling is where the part is built by selectively depositing melted material in a pre-determined path layer-by-layer.
 The materials used are thermoplastic polymers and come in a filament form.

 FDM Technology builds parts layer-by-layer from the bottom up by heating and extruding thermoplastic filament.
 The 3D printer heats the thermoplastic to a semi-liquid state and deposits it in ultra-fine beads along the extrusion path.
 Where support or buffering is needed, the 3D printer deposits a removable material that acts as scaffolding.